 The data collected for the ID verification and client and/or third party due diligence checks will be kept for a minimum of 5 years after the end of the business relationship with our client.

 Client and matter related data (which might include third party data) will be kept until the completion of the matter for which it was collected.
-Once the matter has been completed we will keep our files and that data for as long as is necessary to fulfil the purposes of satisfying any legal, accounting or regulatory requirements and, where necessary, as long as is required for us to assert or defend legal claims.
+Once the matter has been completed, we will keep our files and that data for as long as is necessary to fulfil the purposes of satisfying any legal, accounting or regulatory requirements and, where necessary, as long as is required for us to assert or defend legal claims.
 In most instances client data and matter related data will be retained by us for a period of between 7 years and 15 years.
 In matters where a child is involved, or that relate to wills, the period may be much longer.
 The appropriate period differs for different types of matters, and we will inform our client of the period for which we will keep their file in a letter or email when we close their file.

-CCTV images are kept for 30 days, at which point they are overwritten unless there has been a security incident in which case the images will be kept until such time as the incident has been investigated and any necessary action has been taken.
+Where we are the controller, CCTV images are kept for 30 days, at which point they are overwritten unless there has been a security incident in which case the images will be kept until such time as the incident has been investigated and any necessary action has been taken.

-Visitor information in our visitor book is kept for a 2-year period.
+Where we are the controller, visitor information in our visitor book is kept for a 2-year period.

 We will keep any data that we hold for marketing purposes whilst we have your consent to do so.

-Where we have acted as a processor we return the data to the controller upon completion of their instructions.
+Where we have acted as a processor, we return the data to the controller upon completion of their instructions.

 If we ask for your consent to use your personal data for marketing purposes, you have the right to withdraw your consent at any time.
 The form of consent and a subsequent marketing communication will tell you how to withdraw your consent.
-In addition, you can withdraw consent by email to dpo@LA-law.com.
+In addition, you can withdraw consent by email todpo@LA-law.com.

 The withdrawal of consent will not affect our provision of legal advice and services in any way.